 Asia will lead expansion as three growth factors hit regions differently

 European long-haul flights are the most vulnerable to economic swings

-Here is the outlook as of the first quarter of 2023:
+Here is the outlook as of the end of the third quarter of 2023:

 Projected market and financial information, analyses, and conclusions are based (unless sourced otherwise) on external information and Bain & Company’s judgment.
 They are intended as a guide only and should not be construed as definitive forecasts or guarantees of future performance or results.
 No responsibility or liability whatsoever is accepted by any person, including Bain & Company, Inc., or its affiliates and their respective officers, employees, or agents, for any errors or omissions.